Antony-Ouseppachan/PRODIGY_FS_02/README.md

        database: 'user_auth'
    });
    ```

-6. Start the server:
+6. **Start the Application**
    ```bash
    npm start
    ```
-7. Open your browser and navigate to `http://localhost:5000`.

-## Usage
-- Access the application through the browser.
-- Use the login page to authenticate as an administrator[Note:You must have your credentials stored in the database to log in, as the website does not support registration for outsiders since it is not a commercial platform].
-- Perform CRUD operations on employee records from the landing page.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Thanks to the contributors and the open-source community for their support and resources.
+7. **Access in Browser**
+   Open `http://localhost:5000` in your web browser.

 ---

-Feel free to customize the README file with your specific repository details, such as the repository link, your name, and any additional information relevant to your project!
+## 🧪 Usage

+- **Login** with valid admin credentials stored in the database.
+  > ⚠️ _Note: Registration is not enabled since this app is designed for internal administrative use only._

+- Once logged in, use the interface to:
+  - Add a new employee
+  - Search for specific employees
+  - Edit or delete employee records
+  - Log out securely

+---

+## 📜 License
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more details.

+---

+## 🙏 Acknowledgments

+- Special thanks to **Prodigy InfoTech** for providing a supportive internship experience and the opportunity to work on real-world projects.
+- Gratitude to the **open-source community** for the tools and resources that made this project possible.

+---